Route to hyperchaos in quadratic optomechanics

 \paragraph*{Convergence of the Lyapunov exponents.} Numerical simulations were done in Julia using the ChaosTools package~\cite{datseris2022}.
 The values of the LEs were verified in Python using the lyapynov package and by hand-coding Benettin's algorithm~\cite{benettin1980,benettin1980b}.
 Figure~\ref{fig:convergence} shows the convergence of the computed LEs as a function of the number of steps.

-\paragraph*{Correlation dimension.} For the computation of the correlation dimension in Fig.~\ref{fig:corrdim}, we integrated the dynamical equations for each $P$ using the DifferentialEquations Julia package.
-To obtain the extremely high accuracy needed, we employed Feagin's 14th order explicit Runge-Kutta solver using arbitrary precision arithmetic, setting the absolute (relative) accuracy to $10^{-70}$ ($10^{-67}$).
+\paragraph*{Correlation dimension.} For the computation of the correlation dimension in Fig.~\ref{fig:corrdim}, we integrated the dynamical equations for each $P$ using the DifferentialEquations Julia package with arbitrary precision arithmetic (Julia's BigFloat).
 The system was propagated from $t=0$ to $t=550$, discarding data up to $t=200$ to eliminate transients.
 The trajectories were then standardized.
 The correlation sum $C(ε)$ was calculated using the FractalDimensions Julia package~\cite{datseris2023}, the interpoint distance $ε$ ranging from one octave above to two octaves below its minimal/maximal values respectively.
 A Theiler window of 70 time units was used, but other choices do not modify the results substantially.
 The trajectories were simulated with a time step $dt=0.001$.
+This gave a total of 350,000 points or $> 60\times 10^9$ pair distances for each trajectory.
 To calculate $C(ε)$ for each trajectory, we divided it into ten interleaving trajectories with $dt=0.01$ and averaged $C(ε)$ over these.
 This was done to further reduce temporal correlations but again does not impact the results.

 The correlation dimension was estimated by a simple linear least-squares fit of $\log C$ vs.~$\log ε$, starting from values of $C(ε)$ resulting from at least 100,000 pairs, and its error by the standard error of this estimate.
 Though it has been pointed out that such estimates are not completely accurate~\cite{judd1992}, we find it gives good agreement in our case.
 A more involved method to compute the scaling region and correlation dimension was also employed~\cite{deshmukh2021}, and gave similar results.